| | Because in our 12 months in government we set an

 of our tourism industry are undeveloped and largely unexplored.
 We will

+encourage development in these areas.
 Tropical Fiji has a vast array of beautiful flora and

 fauna, many of which are unique to our islands.
 These will be nurtured and